-5. It’s never too soon to plan for the future.
 A most repeated statement of persons in their late 50’s and beyond is: “I never though I’d get here this soon.”
 It’s for this reason that a wise couple will plan for their retirement at the earliest age.
 There must be no question that retirement accounts, whether they be IRAs, 401(k)s, or other private programs, be established, and funded, from the earliest working days.
 In addition, funding should continue year after year, as though future wellbeing depends upon the assets accumulated—for indeed, it does.
 It is true, of course, that regular allocation of meaningful sums toward retirement reduces what is available for current luxuries.
 This is where mutual resolve, together with a healthy dose of discipline, is vital.
 Above all, neither spouse should undermine the efforts necessary to insure that retirement years will truly be a period of prosperity, free from the financial worries in which the majority of citizens are immersed.
 I’ve long contended that the benefits of wealth only intensify with the passing years.

-Let me sum things up: It’s been said, and rightly so, that personal satisfaction and financial contentment is not dependent as much upon the amount of income earned, as the way in which that income is used.
+Let me sum things up: It’s been said, and rightly so, that personal satisfaction and financial contentment is not dependent as much upon the amount of income earned, as much as on the way in which that income is used.
 It should surprise no one that the marketing of services and products is now the most pervasive industry in the world, employing highly effective methods to create demands for goods of all sorts.
 The social and psychological pressures brought to bear on prospective customers are more than many persons can resist.
 If you hope to prosper, it’s vital that you avoid the impulse to purchase unwisely.
 As pleasing as childish illusions may be, they invariably lead to disappointment.
 Keep this constantly in mind as you conduct your financial affairs.

 AL JACOBS has been a professional investor for nearly four decades.
 His business experience ranges from real estate, mortgage, and securities investment to appraisal, civil engineering, and the operation of a private trust company.
 In addition to managing his investments on a day-to-day basis, he is a featured financial columnist for both online and print publications.
 He is the author of Nobody’s Fool: A Skeptic’s Guide to Prosperity.
-You may subscribe to his financial Newsletter, "On the Money Trail," at no cost or obligation, by visiting www.onthemoneytrail.com.
+You may subscribe to his financial newsletter, "On the Money Trail," at no cost or obligation, by visiting www.onthemoneytrail.com.